cjoshreid/Cybersecurity-homelab/README.md

 7. Centralized Logging with ELK Stack: Integrate ELK Stack (Elasticsearch, Logstash, Kibana) to centralize logs from Ubuntu Server, Windows 10, and Wazuh.
 Create custom dashboards to visualize security events.
 8. Incident Response Simulation: Simulate a security incident on the network and use Wazuh to detect and respond to the incident.
 Document the incident response process and lessons learned.
 9. Implementing Security Policies: Define and implement security policies on OPNsense to control traffic between Ubuntu Server and Windows 10.
 Test the effectiveness of the policies in preventing unauthorized access.
 10. Honeypot Deployment: Deploy a honeypot using tools like Honeyd or Modern Honey Network (MHN).
 Monitor and analyze the attacks directed at the honeypot, enhancing threat intelligence.
-Remember to document each project thoroughly, including configurations, findings, and any improvements made.

 These projects will provide practical experience across various cybersecurity domains.

 ## References:
-Online tutorials and official documentation of tools used.
+Online tutorials, ChatGPT, and official documentation of tools used.

 ## Screenshots: